ShivamThakur7667/DevTinder/apiList.md

 -> POST /request/send/:status(accepted/rejected)/:userId
 -> POST /request/review/:status(accepted/rejected)/:requestId

--> POST /request/review/accepted/:requestId
--> POST /request/review/rejected/:requestId

 # userRouter
--> GET /user/connections
--> GET /user/requests
+-> GET /user/requests/recevied  -  ( It will show that which user has send me the request) -> GET /user/connections
 -> GET /user/feed - Gets you the profiles of other users on platform

 Status: ignored, interested accepted, rejected